-- e.
+- d.
+On lots greater than or equal to 8,500 square feet, the first 800 square feet of an accessory dwelling unit or garage contained in an accessory structure, when such accessory structure is located more than 20 feet from and behind the main structure (see subsection (3) of this section for additional information on the required distance between structures); provided, that the entire area of an accessory structure, for which a building permit was issued prior to March 6, 2007, shall not be included in the gross floor area used to calculate F.A.R. - e.
 Uncovered and covered decks, porches, and walkways that are open on at least three sides or have a minimum 50% of the perimeter of the deck, porch, or walkway open.
-Deck, porch, or walkway perimeters with the following characteristics are considered open: - 1) Do not have walls, or - 2) Have open or clear guardrails no taller than the minimum height required by the Building Code, and - 3) Have corner posts or columns no wider than 12 inches on any side unless deemed structurally necessary. - f.
+Deck, porch, or walkway perimeters with the following characteristics are considered open: - 1) Have no walls of any height, and - 2) Have no guard rails taller than the minimum height required by the Building Code. - f.
 One (1) exemption of 100 square feet if the dwelling unit has an internal staircase and/or an area with a ceiling height greater than 16 feet. - 2.
 Floor area with a ceiling height greater than 16 feet shall be calculated at twice the actual floor area toward allowable F.A.R.
 The ceiling height for these areas will be measured to the top of the structural members for the floor above or, if there is no floor above, to the bottom of the structural members for the roof. - 3.
 Separate structures will be regulated as one (1) structure if any elements of the structures, except for the elements listed in subsection (3)(b) of this section, are closer than 20 feet to each other. - a.
 Two (2) structures connected by a breezeway or walkway will be regulated as one (1) structure if any element of the breezeway or walkway is higher than 10 feet above finished grade. - b.
 Elements of structures that may be closer than 20 feet to each other are: - 1) Elements of a structure no higher than 18 inches above finished grade; - 2) Chimneys, bay windows, greenhouse windows, eaves, cornices, awnings and canopies extending no more than 18 inches from the wall of a structure; - 3) Stairs extending no more than five (5) feet from the wall of a structure; - 4) Porches extending no more than five (5) feet from the wall of a structure if:

-- i) The porch is no higher than one (1) story and the finished floor of the porch is no more than four (4) feet above finished grade; - ii) Three (3) sides of the porch are open other than railings and solid walls no higher than 42 inches; - iii) No deck, balcony, or living area is placed on the roof of the porch; - iv) The length of the porch does not exceed 50 percent of the wall of the structure to which it is attached: - v) Porch eaves may extend an additional 18 inches from the edge of the porch.
+- i) The porch is no higher than one (1) story and the finished floor of the porch is no more than four (4) feet above finished grade; - ii) Three (3) sides of the porch are open other than railings and solid walls no higher than 42 inches; - iii) No deck, balcony, or living area is placed on the roof of the porch; - iv) The length of the porch does not exceed 50 percent of the wall of the structure to which it is attached; - v) Porch eaves may extend an additional 18 inches from the edge of the porch.